Ashanni-Sonny/Chatbot/README.md

 10/13/2023 - Erim Herbert\
 the requirment file and the .env file were added.
 Coomented the two first functions within the code.

+11/03/23 - Ari Ramnarine
+the code was updated to allow reference to admin assistant